SystemsApproach/book/internetworking/routing.rst

    time, so it’s important to deploy a simple solution sooner rather than later, and expect to improve it over time.
 Staying stuck in the design phase indefinitely is usually not a good plan.
-The second is the well-know KISS principle: *Keep it Simple, Stupid.* When building a complex system, less is often more.
+The second is the well-known KISS principle: *Keep it Simple, Stupid.* When building a complex system, less is often more.
 Opportunities to invent sophisticated optimizations are plentiful, and it’s a tempting opportunity to pursue.
 While such optimizations sometimes have